Skip to main content

 How do I convert Millimeters of Mercury to Pascals?

-A unit of pressure historically defined as the pressure exerted by a 1-millimeter column of mercury at standard gravity.
+A unit of pressure historically defined as the pressure exerted by a column of mercury exactly 1 millimeter tall at the standard acceleration of gravity (9.
 To convert Millimeters of Mercury to Pascals, multiply by 133.322.
 For example, 25 mmHg equals 3333.05 Pa.

 How many Pascals are in 1 Millimeters of Mercury?